 Austrian composer of symphonies, chamber music and songs, Karl Weigl was born in Vienna on 6 February 1881, the son of a bank employee and keen amateur musician, and studied privately with Alexander Zemlinsky.
-At the Vienna Music Academy he studied composition with Robert Fuchs, and at the University of Vienna he studied musicology with Guido Adler.
+At the Vienna Music Academy he studied composition with Robert Fuchs, and at Vienna University he studied musicology with Guido Adler.

 When the Nazis occupied Austria, Weigl moved to the USA, where he taught at the Hartt School of Music, Brooklyn College, Boston Conservatory and the Philadelphia Academy of Music.